3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d03/instructor_notes/advanced_and_pseudo_selectors.md

 ## Pseudo-selector translation

-With the person at your table, write out *in English* what each of the following is selecting:
+In groups, write out *in English* what each of the following is selecting:

 - `*:first-letter:after`
 - `input:checked+label:hover`